bakar255/bakar255/README.md

 # Hi there

 I'm a passionate **Full Stack Developer** with a deep love for **blockchain and Web3** technologies.
 I specialize in building innovative decentralized applications that bridge the gap between traditional systems and the future of technology.
-I have also a deep profesionelles experiences with Laravel and PHP.

 -  **Currently working on**: Landing page, Web 2 applications in Typescript and react with solutions from Web3 applications
 -  **Learning**: Advanced smart contract in solidity, rust and mainly Typescript.